Revolutionary inventions from the year you were born

 Dean Kamen's concept for the Segway came about in the mid-'90s, but the personal transporter made its first major appearance to the public on an episode of “Good Morning America” in 2001.
 While the two-wheeled self-balancing scooter maintained its popularity with tour groups and police forces, it wasn't quite the success people thought it would be.
 Segway announced in June 2020 would end production the following month.

-In 2002, Francisco Guerra created a coaster that could test for gamma hydroxybutyrate (GHB) and ketamine, substances commonly called date-rape drugs.
+In 2002, Francisco Guerra created a coaster that could test for gamma hydroxybutyrate (GHB) and ketamine, substances commonly used to facilitate sexual assault.
 Users just drop liquid from their drink onto a coaster (test strips are offered now) and wait five minutes to see if the material turns blue.
 If it does, the drink is tainted.

 2003: Apple iTunes music store